albertodall/nhibernate-lob/README.markdown

 Underlying DriverConnectionProvider
 -----------------------------------

-The Lob.NHibernate implementation works by replacing the DriverConnectionProvider instance most NHibernate users make use of, and replaces it with an "ExternalBlobDriverConnectionProvider".
-This class works as a wrapper, instantiating an underlying "DriverConnectionProvider" which then handles creation of the Driver, Connection etc.
+The Lob.NHibernate implementation works by replacing the DriverConnectionProvider instance most NHibernate users make use of, and substitutes it with an "ExternalBlobDriverConnectionProvider".
+This class works as a wrapper, instantiating an underlying "DriverConnectionProvider" which then handles creation of the Driver, Connection - and placing wrappers around the drivers/connections created by the underlying provider.

-In some cases (often while testing with a database such as Sqlite) you may wish to use an alternative DriverConnectionProvider, to do so you can specify in your nhibernate configuration:
+In some cases (often while testing with a database such as Sqlite, if for instance, you wish to keep the connection open for the duration of the test) you may wish to use an alternative DriverConnectionProvider, to do so you can specify in your nhibernate configuration:

 	<config>
 		....